Damage level assessment of community infrastructures in Ladagada and Pokhari VDCs

 UN WFP Nepal has been providing support, in partnership with Good Neighbors International (GNI), for the development of community-owned small assets such as irrigation canals, irrigation ponds, drinking water supplies, etc in Ladagada and Pokhari VDCs of Doti district.
 These infrastructures building activities are designed to support to livelihood improvement of the communities of these VDCs.

-Services provided by SW Nepal
+Objective and Services provided by SW Nepal

 The main objective of this technical assessment study was to document the current status of the assets; assess the quality of design, use levels, quantity and cost of the damage; to assess the extent of maintenance support that these schemes might require to maintain a desirable level of asset functionality and usability; and the ultimate ownership of these assets by the user communities.